Krasko25/Obsidian-Sync/Archive/Tdiary.md

 A bit of gratitude: I think that I can safely say now that I'm doing my trainings before the lunch, just as I planned, it is also good that I had a lesson with LD today and that I continue to analyse my experiences in different arias.
 ==January 6th, 2023==
+This day was not successful.
+I don't know how to balance between work and leisure time.
+It seems to me that once I start doing some kind of entertainment, It is hard for me to get out of it.
+Once I start, I keep making weak decisions.
+It is as if I can either be really productive or do nothing useful at all (of course, I am being a bit too dramatic here, I do something, but that is not enough).

+For the last few days I was reading one book about training with my bodyweight.
+It inspires me a lot.
+Though, I don't have trainings neither today or tomorrow, so I am trying not to overdo it and let my body rest a bit.

+Tomorrow I will write my plans for this year.

+Some gratitude:
+- I inspired LD (my English teacher) to work on herself more, physically and mentally, it is good.
+- I am grateful to myself for keep reading books;
+- I'm consistent with my trainings, it is good.
+I also don't forget about the rest for my body, it is really important.